jannelansman/huawei_to_gpx/README.md

 ## Description

-Huawei Sport watches don't allow users to directly export workout track data from workout records to .gpx files.
+Huawei Sport watches don't allow users to export workout track data from workout records to .gpx files.
 This Python script remedies that.

 ## How to